letuananh/intsem.fx/README.md

 ```

 For batch processing, create a text file with each sentence on a separate line.
-For example here is the content of the file `sample.txt`
+For example here is the content of the file `demo.txt`

 ```
 I drink green tea.